OFIC Attends CIC National Career Center Workshop

 I was honored to be selected to participate in the Council of Independent Colleges’ Alliance for Strategic Innovation Career Services Design Workshop.
 The small-group think-tank sessions enabled me to contribute to passionate discussions and brainstorming, network with colleagues across the country, and share our collective work with TalentedU!
 I walked away energized, inspired, and motivated to continue highlighting the importance of career readiness education in colleges and universities.

-The workshop featured a keynote from Shawn VanDerziel, President and CEO of the National Association of Colleges and Employers (NACE), who shared insights on national trends in career services and workforce readiness.
+Shawn VanDerziel, President and CEO of the National Association of Colleges and Employers (NACE), shared insights on national trends in career services and workforce readiness.
 Working in cross-disciplinary teams, attendees developed and assessed early prototypes for what a National Career Center could look like, focusing on practical concepts to strengthen career readiness and workforce connections for college students nationwide.

 Shawn VanDerziel, President and Chief Executive Officer of the National Association of Colleges and Employers (NACE)